Compare & Save on Your Property Survey Today

 Written by

-In this article, we explain the process of buying and selling listed buildings as well as the responsibilities that come with owning one.
+Here we explain the types of listed buildings and the responsibilities that come with owning one.

 1. Types of Listed Buildings